 Continue to remind yourself that this is nothing to do with you and everything to do with the person in front of you who has their own unresolved traumas and grief and anger.

 Often a group situation can exacerbate tensions.
-It may be necessary in these situations to contact management via radio and/or seek support from other staff or care teams to keep friends and bystanders calm and as distanced from the patron as possible.
-Try not drawing unnecessary attention that can again make a situation quite performative.
+It may be necessary for these situations to contact management via radio and/or seek support from other staff or care teams to keep friends and bystanders calm and as distanced from the patron as possible.
+Try not to draw unnecessary attention that can again make a situation quite performative.